Legal Assistant Training & Career Information: 7 Common Questions

 6. What Is the Job Outlook for Legal Assistants?

 The demand for legal services tends to grow with the economy.
-As new businesses emerge and companies grow, there becomes a greater need for legal counsel.
+As new businesses emerge and companies grow, there is a greater need for legal counsel.
 Additionally, updated and increasingly complex legislation increases demand, along with the government providing greater access to legal aid services.

 7. Are There Any Other Benefits to Becoming a Legal Assistant?